Originally posted 2018-10-15 10:57:00.

 The omega males who have emasculated themselves and made themselves into effective ‘not-men’ in prison and other situations, are in a similar position.
 If they sexually bond to a dominant male, then they will be left alone, as long as they remain monogamous.
 But if they do not form such a relationship, they are open targets for rape.

-Another great cultural example of the wolf-pack is in Mel Gibson’s breakthrough film ‘Mad Max 2 — The Road Warrior’ where there is a clearly stated homosexual relationship between two of the villains, one a massive, aggressive character and the other obviously submissive.
+Another great cultural example of the wolf pack is in Mel Gibson’s breakthrough film ‘Mad Max 2 — The Road Warrior’ where there is a clearly stated sexual relationship between two of the villains, one a massive, aggressive character and the other obviously submissive.
 This sub-plot demonstrates the lover/beloved nature of the relationship and also its protector/protected character.
 Although both the partners in this relationship are actually male, one is highly feminised and the other masculinised.
-In fact, the relationship appears to be — and actually is — conventionally heterosexual.
+In fact, the relationship appears to be — and actually is — conventionally heterogender, if not actually heterosexual.

 Debunking the New Gay Man